cakephp/queue/docs/en/index.rst

             // The name of an event listener class to associate with the worker 'listener' => \App\Listener\WorkerListener::class,

+            // The amount of time in milliseconds to sleep if no jobs are currently available. default: 10000 'receiveTimeout' => 10000,
         ]
     ],
     // ...